 Race Choice for Warriors

-Since Cataclysm, all of the WoW races can be warriors.
+Since Cataclysm, all of the WoW races can be Warriors.
 Of course, only Humans, Night Elves, Undead, and Orcs can be real Warriors, but there you go.
-Yes, even Pandarens can be Warriors.
+Yes, even Gnomes, Goblins, Pandarens, and Vulpera can be Warriors.

 Most of the racial abilities will make very little difference while leveling, and not even that much in the end-game.
 1% Hit or Crit or some escape ability just doesn’t count for much while questing.
 If a Gnome or Goblin works for you, then go for it.
 If you want some extra burst then go Orc, if you want that escape ability for PvP then go Human.
 Want to just look gnarly?
 Undead or Worgen.